Great American Songbook

 “All That Jazz!”

 Enjoy songs associated with favorite instrumentalists and vocalists, including Count Basie, Mel Torme, Ella Fitzgerald, Lionel Hampton and others.
 The program was originally intended to be performed in April, honoring Jazz Appreciation Month, but can be performed at any time during the year.
+The talking points about jazz itself remain the same, while some selections change each year to mark important birthday centennials (I. e.
+Ella Fitzgerald, 2017).

 “The Gershwins and Beyond”